Weight-Loss Medications vs. Peptides for Weight Loss

-The weight loss medication landscape has evolved dramatically. weight management medications — dual-action weight medication (marketed as a dual-action medication) and weight management medication (a single-action medication) — have dominated headlines and clinical conversations.
+The weight-loss medication landscape has evolved dramatically.
+GLP-1 medications — semaglutide (a single-hormone GLP-1 agonist) and tirzepatide (a dual GIP/GLP-1 agonist) — have dominated headlines and clinical conversations.
 But another category, targeted peptide protocols, is generating serious scientific interest for specific patient populations.

 Dr. Kamen regularly sees patients confused about the difference.
 This guide cuts through the noise.